 3. Examine the Edge: Examine the blade by eye and touch.
 Stroke the cutting edge with your thumb (over and away from the edge not towards the cutting edge!) to confirm its condition, and run a fingernail along its length to check for defects as described in the previous post in this series.
 Your fingerprints will snag on any rolls or burrs, and your fingernail will detect irregularities invisible to the eye.
 Assuming there is some minor damage, go the next step.
 If there is no damage, the bevel is in good shape, and the blade is just dull, skip to step 11 below.

 4. Remove Damage: Remove chips and dings from the cutting edge by standing the blade, cutting edge down, on a flat 1000 grit stone, with ura facing away from you, tilted a few degrees from vertical towards you, and pull the blade towards you without applying downward pressure.
-Usually one or two strokes will suffice.
+Usually one or two light strokes will suffice.
 The goal is to remove damage by creating a flat at the cutting edge.
 Examine the flattened edge with eye, fingertip, and fingernail to see if the chip or defect has been removed.
 Repeat until it’s gone.
 Don’t overdo it.
 Whatever you do, don’t allow the blade to become skewed!
 This method takes a bit of courage the first time, but it is the quickest, surest, and most economical way to get the job done.

 5. Clean the Blade: Carefully clean grit and mud from the blade and the honing jig’s wheel (if you use one) to prevent contaminating the next stone.
 This is important.